Killing of Keane Mulready-Woods: Keane Mulready-Woods

-Keane Mulready-Woods grew up in Drogheda and attended St Oliver’s Community College.
-He was from a working-class family; he was born to Elizabeth and Barry, and had three brothers and one sister.
+Keane Mulready-Woods grew up in Drogheda and attended St Oliver’s Community College before dropping out.
+The son of Price/Maguire gang member Barry Woods and his wife Elizabeth, he had three brothers and one sister.
 He was a fan of motocross, owned his own scrambler and was described by his cousin as the "best scrambler rider in Drogheda".